erbsland-dev/erbsland-lang-config-doc/doc/reference/floating-point-value.rst

         [main]
         value: .00201982

 #.  **Digit Limit:** The total number of digits in both the integral and fractional parts *must not* exceed 20 digits.
 Trailing zeroes in the fractional part add to the total digit count.
+Digit separators are not counted towards the limit.

     .. code-block:: erbsland-conf
         :class: bad-example